vsrnitp/nJack/README.md

 # nJack
-A simple app for integrating donors and NGOs together.\n
+A simple app for integrating donors and NGOs together.<br/>
 #Views have not been committed ...Only backend logic.